Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/02_CPE.md

 compilers.
-They kept doing so, also when they moved to using more standard components, and had a lot of expertise in that field, especially when it comes to the needs of scientific codes, programming models that are almost only used in scientific computing or stem from such projects, and as they develop their own interconnects, it does make sense to also develop an MPI implementation that can use the interconnect in an optimal way.
+They kept doing so, also when they moved to using more standard components, and had a lot of expertise in that field, especially when it comes to the needs of scientific codes, programming models that are almost only used in scientific computing or stem from such projects.
+As they develop their own interconnects, it does make sense to also develop an MPI implementation that can use the interconnect in an optimal way.
 They also have a long tradition in developing performance measurement and analysis tools and debugging tools that work in the context of HPC.